-Several methods have been suggested to deal with the heave problem by incorporating automatic control strategies into CBHP (H. Mahdianfar et. al [2012,b], Landet et. al [2012], Aamo [2006]).
-In this paper, we exploit a new experimental laboratory that has recently been completed and apply a subspace system identification technique to obtain a model for use in a model predictive controller (MPC).
+Several methods have been suggested to deal with the heave problem by incorporating automatic control strategies into CBHP [1], [5]-[7].
+In this paper, we exploit a new experimental laboratory that has recently been completed1 through applying a subspace identification technique to obtain a model for use in a model predictive controller (MPC). and apply a subspace system identification technique to obtain a model for use in a model predictive controller (MPC).
 The performance of the controller is tested in lab experiments, and shown to significantly suppress pressure fluctuations.

-2. EXPERIMENTAL LAB SETUP
+II.
+EXPERIMENTAL LAB SETUP

-2.1 Design and Governing Assumptions
+A. Design and Governing Assumptions

 The purpose of the lab is to model a connection scenario during which the heave problem described above occurs, and to facilitate testing of control strategies for attenuating downhole pressure oscillations.
 One of the main challenges of the control problem is that the periodic disturbance has a period for which pressure wave dynamics in the well must be considered.
 To reflect this problem in the lab, the scaling must be such that the ratio between well length and disturbance period is sufficiently large.
 Well length is limited by the physical lab space available, and disturbance frequency is limited by a number of factors, including bandwidth of actuators, pressure limitations and computer sampling time.
-To accommodate the requirement within the physical lab space available, it was decided to disregard the effects of the drill string, and only model the moving bottom hole assembly.
+These considerations resulted in a minimum disturbance period of 3s, and a well length of 900m.
+To accommodate these requirements within the physical lab space available, it was decided to disregard the effect of the drill string, and only model the moving bottom hole assembly.
 This simplification allows the majority of the well - 900 meters - to be coiled up, while only the lower part of the well - 80 centimeters - containing the bottom hole assembly is straight.
-Neglecting the effect of the drill string is in agreement with the mathematical model developed in Landet et. al [2012].
+Neglecting the effect of the drill string in the lab is justifiable, since during connections (which is when heave is a problem) the drillstring is not used for pumping mud and there is no weight on bit.
+Furthermore, the downhole pressure oscillations are mainly a result of the surge and swab pressures caused by the bottom hole assembly moving up and down, which is included in the lab.
+In practice, the effect of the rest of the drill string can be incorporated into the model, if necessary.